Rust vs Julia in scientific computing

 This is the power of Julia!

-Although Rust has evcxr and irust, it will not even get close to the experience of the Julia REPL because Rust is statically typed.
+Although Rust has REPLs like evcxr and IRust for interactive usage, it doesn't get close to the experience of Julia's REPL because Rust is statically typed.

 The Julia REPL is just fascinating!
 It is the best REPL I have used so far.
-It is even much better than the REPLs in Python although Python is also dynamically typed!
+It is much better than Python's REPLs although Python is also dynamically typed!

-You can even plot in the REPL using UnicodePlots 📈
+You can even plot in Julia's REPL using UnicodePlots.jl 📈

 I often launch it to do some quick calculations or generate some plot.

-Rust in a notebook?
-There is a Jupyter kernel for Rust, but the experience is not even comparable.
+What about Rust in notebooks?
+There is a Jupyter kernel for Rust, but the experience isn't comparable to Julia.
 It is not what Rust is designed for.

-On the other hand, Julia is just perfect for Jupyter notebooks!
+On the other hand, Julia is perfect for Jupyter notebooks.
 You want to do data analysis, make plots and present your results?
-Julia in a Jupyter notebook is what you are looking for!
+Julia in a Jupyter notebook is what you are looking for.

 You might ask, why not just use Python for notebooks?